FRRouting/frr/doc/developer/ospf-yang-northbound-notes.rst

 ``NB_EV_APPLY`` phase should still tolerate races, such as an instance, area, or interface disappearing after validation, and return ``NB_OK`` where no useful recovery exists.

+Aggregate subtrees use container or list-entry ``apply_finish`` callbacks when the daemon-side mutation depends on more than one leaf, creates or refreshes a daemon aggregate, or would otherwise depend on libyang callback ordering.
+For BFD, the per-leaf callbacks validate only; the ``/bfd`` container reads the settled subtree once per transaction and materialises FRR's per-interface BFD state.
+For ``static-neighbors/neighbor``, the list-entry callback creates or refreshes the FRR NBMA neighbour and then applies the settled ``poll-interval`` and ``priority`` values.

 .. warning::